Skip to Content

 The road to Glenorchy!

 Kids love exploring, so why not take them on a road trip!?
-One of the best things you can do in Queenstown with kids is the scenic drive to Glenorchy.
-Along the way, there are lots of epic places to stop including beaches, hikes, and magnificent lookouts.
+One of the best things you can do with kids is the scenic drive to Glenorchy.
+Along the way, there are lots of epic places to stop, including beaches, hikes, and magnificent lookouts.

 From Queenstown, it’s a 46-kilometer drive (29 miles) that without stopping only takes 45 minutes.
-With that said, if you plan on following our guide to the 12 best places to stop you’ll need a little longer especially if you do a hike or two.
+With that said, if you plan on following my guide to the 12 best places to stop, you’ll need a little longer especially if you do a hike or two.

-If you don’t have a car you will need to rent one in Queenstown, which isn’t free, but the drive is.
-Also, there are a ton of awesome free things to do in Glenorchy once you arrive including the Glenorchy Walkway!
+If you don’t have a car, you will need to rent one in Queenstown, which isn’t free, but the drive is.
+Also, there are a ton of awesome free things to do in Glenorchy once you arrive, including the Glenorchy Walkway!
+Kids will also love a stop at Mrs. Woolly’s store, although they might talk you into a souvenir or meat pie (I get one every time!).

 Related Read: For more ideas of awesome activities and attractions in Glenorchy, read our blog about fun things to do in Glenorchy or join a tour from Queenstown to Glenorchy!